marizethpb/8-Week-SQL-Challenge/Case Study 1: Dany's Diner/sql_scripts.md

 ---

 ## 2. How many days has each customer visited the restaurant?
-To answer this question, I counted the distinct order date
+To answer this question, I counted the distinct order date (as estimate for a customer visit) and grouped it by customers.

     SELECT customer_id
     	,count(DISTINCT (order_date)) AS total_visit